Return of Title IV Aid Policy

 - The percent unearned is equal to 100 percent minus the percent earned

 For students enrolled in modules:

 A student is considered withdrawn if the student does not complete all of the days in the payment period that the student was scheduled to complete.
-Molloy College will track enrollment in each module to determine if a student began enrollment in all scheduled courses.
+Molloy University will track enrollment in each module to determine if a student began enrollment in all scheduled courses.
 If a student officially drops courses in a later module while still attending a current module, the student is not considered as withdrawn based on not attending the later module.
 However, a recalculation of aid based on a change in enrollment status may still be required.

-Students who provide written confirmation to Molloy College at the time of ceasing attendance in a module, that they plan to attend another course later in the same payment period, are not considered to have withdrawn from the term.
+Students who provide written confirmation to Molloy University at the time of ceasing attendance in a module, that they plan to attend another course later in the same payment period, are not considered to have withdrawn from the term.
 Note: written confirmation of a later class is required; registration alone does not meet this requirement.
-If the student does not provide written confirmation of plans to return to school later in the same payment period or term, Molloy College considers the student to have withdrawn and begins the R2T4 process.
-However, if the student does return to Molloy College in the same term, even if they did not provide written confirmation of plans to do so, the student is not considered to have withdrawn and is eligible to receive the Title IV funds for which the student was eligible before ceasing attendance.
+If the student does not provide written confirmation of plans to return to school later in the same payment period or term, Molloy University considers the student to have withdrawn and begins the R2T4 process.
+However, if the student does return to Molloy University in the same term, even if they did not provide written confirmation of plans to do so, the student is not considered to have withdrawn and is eligible to receive the Title IV funds for which the student was eligible before ceasing attendance.
 The Office of Financial Aid will then reverse the R2T4 process and provide additional funds that the student is eligible to receive at the time of return.

 Steps in the Return of Title IV Funds Policy:

 Step 1: Student's Title IV information

 The Office of Financial Aid at Molloy University will determine: